OpBlair/AI/Chess/public/readme.md

 # ♟️ Chess AI Project: Minimax with Alpha-Beta Pruning

-This project implements a fully functional Chess game with a strong AI opponent, built to demonstrate core concepts of Artificial Intelligence, specifically **Adversarial Search** and **Heuristic Evaluation**.
+This project aims to implement a fully functional Chess game with a strong AI opponent, built to demonstrate core concepts of Artificial Intelligence, specifically **Adversarial Search** and **Heuristic Evaluation**.

 -----